jhoerr/cloudmesh-manual/docs-source/source/accounts/aws.md

-# Amazon Web Services (AWS) Account Creation Tutorial
+# Amazon Web Services Account Creation

-Amazon Web Services provides a wide variaty of cloud-based products including analytics, application integration, AR and VR, cost management, blockchain, business applications, compute, customer engagement, database, developer tools, end user computing, game tech, IoT, machine learning, management and governance, media services, migration and transfer, mobile, networking and content delivery, robotics, satellite, security, identity and compliance, and storage.
+Amazon Web Services (AWS) provides a wide variaty of cloud-based products including analytics, application integration, AR and VR, cost management, blockchain, business applications, compute, customer engagement, database, developer tools, end user computing, game tech, IoT, machine learning, management and governance, media services, migration and transfer, mobile, networking and content delivery, robotics, satellite, security, identity and compliance, and storage.
 Here at cloudmesh, we develop services through providers to support your utilization of many of these products.

+Here we are especially interested in using the following services:

 * **Amazon Elastic Compute Cloud (EC2)** Amazon EC2 is web service that enables users to perform elastic web-scable computing while having complete control